-Today we hike up Kala Patthar, reaching our highest elevation of the entire trek.
-Kala Patthar offers us our best view of Mt Everest, as well as views of some other mighty peaks like Nuptse and Changtse.
+Today we hike up Kala Patthar to reach our highest elevation of the entire trek.
+Kala Patthar offers the best view of Mt Everest, as well as views of some other mighty peaks like Nuptse and Changtse.
 We then deviate from the classic Everest Base Camp trek route by heading west towards Gokyo Lakes.
-We spend the might in the small settlement of Dzongla.
+We spend the night in the small settlement of Dzongla.

 “Trekking in the Himalayas and walking amongst the clouds is an experience I will never forget” Aneesha Petersen

 Today we have a steep climb up to the top of Gokyo Peak, known locally as Gokyo Ri.
 The view from the top is just awesome: we see peaks like Everest, Lhotse, Nuptse, Makalu, Cho Oyu and Gyachung Kang.
 We then trek to the village of Macchermo for a visit, walking along a steep and rugged valley.
 It’s an adventurer’s dream.
 We return to Gokyo for another night by the lake.

 Today we start heading home.
 We trek down the valley, passing a couple of small villages, to reach Namche Bazaar.

 Our final day of trekking brings us back to the town of Lukla.
 There’s time for you to explore Lukla, as we only fly out tomorrow morning.

 After an early breakfast, we walk for about five minutes to the airport to catch our morning flight to Kathmandu.

 Today we come to the end of our journey!